-The Joshua Tree is a Privately owned preschool, committed to teaching children through music, art, and dramatic play.
-An enriching arts curriculum encourages children to CREATE, PERFORM, and RESPOND to the arts, and helps them to reason and understand the world around them.
-Arts-based learning also develops self discipline, creativity,and confidence that will help children to succeed in school and life.
+The Joshua Tree is a privately owned preschool, committed to teaching children through music, art, and dramatic play.
+Our enriching arts curriculum encourages children to CREATE, PERFORM, and RESPOND to the arts, and helps them to reason and understand the world around them.
+Art-based learning also develops self discipline, creativity, and confidence that will help children to succeed in school and life.

-Tours are available on a daily basis.
+Tours are available on Tuesdays and Thursdays; exceptions are granted.
 Please call for more information and to schedule a visit!

 Finding A Place Where Your Child Can Thrive